pettah market

 Numerous sizable city enterprises encircle the lake.
 It once covered about 165 hectares of land, but for a variety of reasons, that area has now been reduced to just 65 hectares.
 You can cross the bridge to the island of lovers, wander through the peaceful lanes shaded by the trees, go swan boating on the lake, visit the water temple, or just grab some juice or tea from the stores or restaurants around.
 For some time now, the walkways on the road level and the paths that encircle Lake Beira have been wonderfully maintained.
 It’s a pretty green place.
 It’s a lovely area to stroll.
 Swan boat excursion You can rent a swan-shaped boat and enjoy a half-hour cruise on the lake.
 During your boat ride, you may see giant-beaked birds or flocks of ducks.
 There is a huge bridge that leads to a little, stunning island.
 This island covered with an abundance of plants and flowers.
 Beira Lake’s most well-known location is the Seema Malaka (Water Temple).
 The temple is a great spot to decompress and offers a serene setting for Beira Lake.

-The Gangarama temple is fronted by the Beira Lake.
+The Beira Lake is in front of the Gangarama temple.
 You can take a bus or a Tuk Tuk to visit Beira Lake.
 Prices from Pettah to Beira Lake Taxi: Rs.
 280; Tuk Tuk: Rs.
 180 Visit the lake when it’s lit up for Vesak; the temple there will appear especially lovely.

 Why you should book a Colombo walking tour with Serendipity Tours

-Seerendipity Tour is an entirely locally owned travel company with a head office in Colombo.
-The highly experienced local staff is a key strength of Seerendipity Tours, and they can plan your dream holiday to Sri Lanka.
+Serendipity Tour is an entirely locally owned travel company with a head office in Colombo.
+The highly experienced local staff is a key strength of Serendipity Tours, and they can plan your dream holiday to Sri Lanka.

-The best price guaranteed for you Kandy one day trip
+The best price guaranteed for your Sri Lanka trip

-When you book a tour with us, you directly book the tour with the local company, which means there are no middlemen and therefore you can guarantee the best price.
+When you book a tour with Serendipity Tours, you directly book the tour with the local company, which means there are no middlemen and therefore you can guarantee the best price.
 Simply get in touch with us and let us know when you travel and what you like to see.

-Our staff makes a personalised programme for you, which you can change until you find the best package for you.
-You can also browse our existing tour packages for inspiration; all our ready-made tour packages are customizable and can be tailored to meet all your expectations.
+Our staff makes a personalised program for you, which you can change until you find the best Sri Lanka trip package for you.
+Visit www.sirilaktours.com to browse our existing tour packages, which you can customise to meet all your expectations.
 Write to us at admin@seerendipitytours.com, tel.
-0094-77-440977, WhatsApp 0094-77-4440977
+0094-77-440977, WhatsApp 0094-77-4440977.

 Please support us